-The creation of VIT in 1982, and the Commonwealth Port Fund in 1986, was both visionary and strategic for Virginia, and has served to enable the Virginia Port Authority to increase container volume 526% and gross terminal revenues 622% since 1982.
+The creation of VIT in 1982, and the Commonwealth Port Fund in 1986, was both visionary and strategic for Virginia, and has served to enable the Virginia Port Authority to increase container volume 610% and gross terminal revenues 594% since 1982.
 Today, Virginia has established itself as one of the premier ports on the U.S. East Coast.

 As a result of the landmark decisions to unify the port, establish VIT, and establish the CPF, the VPA has become more financially independent.
 And, as a result, in 1997, VPA willingly gave up \$14 million a year in General Fund support and began funding all operating expenses from terminal revenue as well as many new capital projects.
 In addition, the Port's success has generated huge economic spin-off benefits to the Commonwealth.
-Annually, port-related business provides over 165,000 jobs, \$4.8 billion in payroll revenues, and \$665 million in local tax revenues.
+Annually, port-related business provides over 343,000 jobs, \$41.1 billion in payroll revenues, and \$1.2 billion in local tax revenues.
 Since 1996, port-related warehousing and distribution investment has increased by over \$416 million and employed over 12,000 people in the Hampton Roads area alone.
 The Virginia Inland Port, located in Front Royal Virginia, has stimulated the attraction of some 24 warehousing and distribution centers providing a total income of \$599 million with over 6 million square feet of space together with employee levels of over 7,000 workers.
 Household names like Wal-Mart, Target, Home Depot, Dollar Tree, Lillian Vernon, and Cost Plus have all set up distribution facilities in the Commonwealth in large measure due to the presence of a world class port facility and structure.

-In April 2004, APM Terminals, a sister company of Maersk-Sealand shipping line - the largest shipping line in the world, announced planned to invest \$600 million in Virginia to construct a new 300 acre container terminal in Portsmouth.
-This announcement was the largest investment in a company owned container terminal in the U.S. and is a huge investment in the Commonwealth's future.
+In September 2007, APM Terminals, a sister company of Maersk-Sealand shipping line - the largest shipping line in the world, opened a new 300 acre container terminal in Portsmouth.
+This announcement is the largest investment in a company owned container terminal in the U.S. and is a huge investment in the Commonwealth's future.
 This is the first time that a shipping line has invested its own money to construct a marine terminal from the ground up.
-Phase I was completed in September 2007 and began operations, vacating their facility at PMT in December 2007.
-At full buildout the terminal is expected to generate \$6.4 billion in economic impact to the Commonwealth over its first 15 years of operation.
+The completed terminal is expected to generate \$6.4 billion in economic impact to the Commonwealth over its first 15 years of operation.